adisbladis/kakapo/README.md

 ## Basic usage

-- Writing a bundle from a derivation a web root with unsubstituted store references
+- Writing a bundle from a derivation
 ``` nix
 let
   indexHTML = writeText "index.html" ''